jhudsl/tidyversecourse/docs/05-prediction.md

 ## # A tibble: 1 x 7
 ##    mtry min_n .metric .estimator  mean     n std_err
 ##   <int> <int> <chr>   <chr>      <dbl> <int>   <dbl>
-## 1    17     4 rmse    standard    1.67    10   0.144
+## 1    13     7 rmse    standard    1.67    10   0.145
 ```
 There we have it... looks like an `mtry` of 17 and `min_n` of 4 had the best `rmse` value.
 You can verify this in the above output, but it is easier to just pull this row out using this function.
-We can see that the mean `rmse` value across the cross validation sets was 1.67.
-Before tuning it was 1.68 with a similar `std_err` so the performance was very slightly improved.
+We can see that the mean `rmse` value across the cross validation sets was 1.68.
+Before tuning it was 1.68 with a similar `std_err` so the performance was in this particular case wasn't really improved, but that will not always be the case.

 #### Final model performance evaluation